adlandh/bitrix-redis/README.md

 - Instead of 'host', you can specify path to socket in the section 'socket' (section 'host' will be ignored)
 - Specify your password to redis server in the section 'auth' or false if you don't use it.
 - Specify database number in the section 'db' or false if you use default database.
+- Specify true in the section 'persistent' if you want a persistent connection to database, otherwise - false (default)
 - Specify serializer in the section 'serialiazer'. 'php' & 'igbinary' is currently supported.
 Default is 'php'